rmscode/binary-garden/docs/servers/windows-server/rearm-trial.md

-# Rearm Windows Sevrer Trial
+# Rearm Windows Server Trial

 From an elevated command prompt, run the following command and then reboot: